Penomatikus/stalker-anomaly-json/README.md

 # stalker-anomaly-json

-Strong and resilient script, to produce valid json strings or logfiles in S.T.A.L.K.E.R.
-Anomaly.
+This script can be used by modders to create valid JSON strings or log files in S.T.A.L.K.E.R.
+Anomaly from nearly any data type.

 Provides two global functions to create valid JSON from the following Lua types: `boolean`,`number`, `string`, `table`, `userdata` and `nil`.
 Where as userdata only allows engine class `CTime` which will be converted to RFC3339+02:00 (because the monolith is in urkrain).
 Otherwise it justs adds the value: "unsupported userdata type".
+Moreover it can handle deeply nested self refernceing tables.

 The implementation is using the dispatcher pattern to decouple concerns by defining a handler for each type listed above.
 It maps these types to corresponding handlers, which are called to process the input.

-_- yes you can just dump your m_data in it_
+_Thank you to the S.T.A.L.K.E.R.
+Anomaly Discord modding community!_

 ### USAGE
 #### to_json(value, keyname)